CleverCloud/terraform-provider-clevercloud/docs/resources/elasticsearch_cluster.md

 Manage a dedicated Elasticsearch cluster on Clever Cloud.

-~> **Alpha product**: not meant for production workloads, it can break or be reset at any time.
-Creating clusters requires the organisation to be allow-listed by the support.
+~> **Private alpha**: not meant for production workloads, it can break or be reset at any time.
+Access is granted per organisation by the support, reach out to them to enable it or for any question.

 The cluster is not exposed publicly: it is only reachable from applications attached to its network group (`networkgroup_id`), at the host given by